risk-first/website/menagerie/Others.md

-## Abstraction, Modularization and Obfuscation

-In a nutshell, the difficulty you have in getting the reality of a new situation into your mental model, because the reality is obfuscated from you.

-Edit this up:

-This is the issue Constantin and I have been bumping up against this week.
-On the one hand, Spring Boot gives you enormous power to build applications quickly and easily.
-I can build REST interfaces fast, and know they are standards-compliant.
-On the other hand, he doesn’t know how it works.
-A simple thing to say would be: RTFM.
-But, there is a deeper problem.
-Software systems, in abstracting away complexity, and human convention, also abstract away visibility of how they run and operate.

-In Java, problems like this are handled by having the source code, and being able to dig down, statically, into it and figure out what’s going on.
-However, Spring makes lots of use of runtime reflection, which stymies static analysis, and leaves Constantin wondering why he can’t just figure out what’s going on by inspecting it.
-The extra power afforded by using runtime reflection is a double-edged sword:  you lose the ability to expand statically and say what the system is doing.
-Static Java is insufficiently powerful to express all the kinds of abstractions that programmers want.
-This is why runtime reflection exists.
-(Lisps have Macros, which offer a similar level of escape-the-box power).

-Extensibility

-But, the underlying problem is still the one above, of definition vs reference.
-So, I spend a lot of time hunting through other people’s code trying to figure out exactly how it works, and whether I can bend it to my will.
-Because, this is another problem:

-Since the function F is a black box, you can only use it in the way the author intended.
-If you and the author have a different view about this, you’re going to be in trouble.

-This is why we end up with change requests, patch requests, feature requests:  we need for the original author to change the meaning of “F” to more suit what we want to use it for.
-The advantage of this, is that everyone coalesces around a meaning and purpose for F, and we get reuse occurring.

-What is this notion of visibility, anyway?
-I am thinking that what it means is that we could, by auditing the running systems, build something like the Current Operating Model of our business, without any effort whatsoever.

-What would we need, in order to be able to do this?

 * We would need to specify processes, and say when they ran, and how.
 * Maybe all processes would communicate what they were doing with a standard protocol.